metalcycling/openstructure/modules/mol/base/doc/entity.rst

     :meth:`EntityHandle.Copy`) will have atoms with differing identifiers.
     Shallow copies of the entity preserve the identifier.
 Atom views on a handle have different identifiers, but the atom view handles (see :attr:`AtomView.handle`) have the same identifier.
+Also available as :meth:`GetHashCode`.

     :type: int